Third Time DUI in Pennsylvania

 If you know someone who has been charged for the third time with Driving Under the Influence, that person will need an experienced criminal defense attorney to assist them.
 The Logue Criminal Defense team is experienced in DUI defense, and serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
 Schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law by calling 1-844-PITT-DUI or (412) 389-0805.
 If you prefer, we can be contacted online.

 Don’t put off calling!
 Waiting to hire an attorney makes defending your case more difficult, and a good outcome less likely.
-Call Logue Law today to increase the likelihood of getting your case dismissed or your charges reduced.
+Call Logue Law Group today to increase the likelihood of getting your case dismissed or your charges reduced.